 Statute of Limitations and Credit Reporting

-You can't rely on your credit report to help you keep up with the statute of limitations on your debt.
 The credit reporting time limit is generally independent of the statute of limitations.
-Negative information can only remain on your credit report for seven years and nothing can restart this time period, not even a payment on the account.
+You can't rely on your credit report to keep up with the statute of limitations on your debt.
+Negative information can only remain on your credit report for seven years, and nothing can restart this period, not even a payment on the account.
 Credit reports also won't track any communication or verbal agreements you made with a creditor or debt collector.

-Because the statute of limitations is about six years or less, some states have much longer statutes of limitations.
+While the average statute of limitations is about six years or less, some states have much longer statutes of limitations.
 Depending on your state, some debts may fall off your credit report before the statute of limitations has expired.
-In some cases, debts may still be on your credit report after the statute of limitations has expired.
+In other cases, debts may still be on your credit report after the statute of limitations has expired.

-You largely have to rely on your own records to help you keep up with the statute of limitations on a debt.
-Keep track of the dates of payments and communications with your debts so you'll be more aware of the statute of limitations timing.
+You largely have to rely on your records to help you keep up with the statute of limitations on a debt.
+Keep track of the dates of payments and communications about your debts.
+This will help you be more aware of the statute of limitations timing.